Psalm 90 – The Prayer of Moses in the Wilderness

 iii.
 “He that dwelleth in God cannot be unhoused, because God is stronger than all; neither can any one take another out of his hands, John 10:29.
 Here, then, it is best for us…to seek a supply of all our wants in God alone.”
 (Trapp)

 Before the mountains were brought forth,

 Or ever You had formed the earth and the world,

 Even from everlasting to everlasting, You are God.

 a.
-Before the mountains were brought forth: In the wilderness on the slow route to Canaan, Moses saw mountains on the horizon and reflected on the truth that God was before those mountains.
+Before the mountains were brought forth: In the wilderness on the slow route to Canaan, Moses saw mountains on the horizon and reflected on the truth that God existed before those mountains.
 It was God who formed the earth and the world.

 b.
-Even from everlasting to everlasting, You are God: Before anything existed God was.
-From eternity past through eternity future (everlasting to everlasting) He exists, independent of all His creation.
+Even from everlasting to everlasting, You are God: Before anything existed, God was.
+From eternity past through eternity future (everlasting to everlasting), He exists, independent of all His creation.

 i.
 “This is the highest description of the eternity of God to which human language can reach.”
 (Clarke)

 ii.
 “The Psalmist, about to describe man’s fleeting and transitory state, first directs us to contemplate the unchangeable nature and attributes of God.”
 (Horne)